rmv102/aodtoptimization/README.md

 2.  **Vectorized Optimization**: The advanced `PSO` class from `optimizer/pso.py` is initialized.
 It operates on a vectorized objective function, meaning it evaluates the entire swarm of candidate solutions (particles) in a single, efficient operation.

 3.  **Fitness Evaluation**: For each particle in the swarm, the objective function:
     a.
-Decodes the particle's vector into a full set of base station configurations (positions, frequencies, and antenna elements).
+Decodes the particle's vector into a full set of RU configurations (positions, spectrum, and design of antenna elements).
     b.
-Initializes a `Scenario` with these base stations and the pre-defined UEs.
+Initializes a `Scenario` with these RUs and the pre-defined UEs.
     c.
 Runs a physics-based simulation using `compute_cfr` to calculate the channel gain from every base station to every UE.
     d.
 Determines the strongest signal received by each UE from any base station.
     e.
 Calculates a single fitness score representing the total network quality.
 The goal is to maximize this score.